libremfg/rhize-docs/content/how-to/tutorial-create-equipment-class-rule.md

 {{% notice note %}}

-If this is the very first message published to the topic, the rule will not be triggered because there is no previous value to compare to the latest one.
+If this is the first message published to the topic, the rule will not be triggered because Rhize has no previous value to compare it the message value to.
 However, if you publish another order number, a new topic called `Core` will show up containing a subtopic called `RuleTriggered` to indicate that the rule has indeed been triggered.

 {{% /notice %}}